-Hearing Screening: Grant Wood Area Education Agency (GWAEA) screens all students in kindergarten, 1st, 2nd and 5th grade.
-Students in the preschool with IEP's will also be screened.
-Students with known hearing loss in grades 3rd, 4th, 6-12th and who are new to West Branch schools will also be screened.
+Hearing Screening: Grant Wood Area Education Agency (GWAEA) screens all students in kindergarten.
 Follow up testing may occur periodically if previous hearing test results were not within normal limits.
 Parents/guardians who do not want their child's hearing tested should notify the school nurse in writing at the beginning of the year.

-Vision Screening- All students entering kindergarten and 3rd grade must turn in a State of Iowa Vision Screening Certificate per Iowa Iaw.
+Vision Screening- All students entering kindergarten and 3rd grade must turn in a State of Iowa Vision Screening Certificate per Iowa law.
 The form can be found on WBCSD website.